InessaPawson/specs/spec-0004/index.md

 "Allow read access to the API site" and "Allow write access to the API site" scope.
 The creation of tokens at the organization level should be avoided for security reasons.

-The next step is submitting a first upload of a wheel to create the package listing on anaconda.org.
+The next step is to make an initial upload of a wheel to create the package listing on anaconda.org.
 Once this is complete, you can revoke your token and add the new user to its project.
 Each project should have at least one user who is also an admin of the project.